MoNezhadali/database_engineering/13-2-MemCached-InMemory-Architecture.md

 ## Threading

 Memcached listen on a TCP port (11211) by default.
 For each connection a new thread is created.
 There used to be one global lock (a real bottleneck), but now there exists one lock per item, which is much better.

+## Distributed Cache

+MemCached servers are unaware of each other.
+Client is configured with a server pool.
+Clients do the distribution through consistent hashing.
+Up to clients to reshuffle keys when adding/removing servers.s